Dehenna Davison: Parliamentary career

-She founded the All-Party Parliamentary Group for One-Punch Assaults in February 2021.
-Her father died from a one-punch assault when she was 13 years old.
-She launched the Free Market Forum, a group of Conservative MPs advocating classical liberalism which is affiliated with the Institute of Economic Affairs think tank with Greg Smith in April 2021.
+In February 2021, Davison created the All-Party Parliamentary Group (APPG) for One-Punch Assaults and served as its chair till September 2022.
+Her father died of a one-punch assault when she was 13 years old.

+She launched the Free Market Forum, a group of Conservative MPs advocating classical liberalism that is affiliated with the Institute of Economic Affairs think tank with Greg Smith in April 2021.

+Davison was a co-host of The Political Correction on GB News on Sunday mornings between June 2021 and September 2022.

 Davison abstained on the vote for the Health and Social Care Levy in September 2021.
 The levy increased National Insurance Contributions paid by employees and employers by 1.25% between April 2022 and 2023 before becoming a separate tax from then on.
-She was also one of 99 Conservative MPs to vote against the introduction of Covid passes in England in December 2021.
+She was also one of 99 Conservative MPs to vote against the introduction of COVID passes in England in December 2021.
 In early 2022, she voiced her support for the reform of the Gender Recognition Act 2004 to include self-identification, and a conversion therapy ban to include transgender people.

 Davison was one of 148 MPs to vote against Prime Minister Boris Johnson in the 2022 Conservative Party vote of confidence in his leadership on 6 June.
-Johnson survived the vote of confidence but subsequently resigned on 7 July 2022 following the Chris Pincher scandal and the subsequent government crisis.
+Johnson survived the vote of confidence but resigned on 7 July 2022 following the Chris Pincher scandal and the subsequent government crisis.
 She endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

 Truss became Prime Minister on 6 September 2022 and Davison was appointed as Parliamentary Under Secretary of State at the Department for Levelling Up, Housing and Communities two days later.
 Rishi Sunak succeeded Truss as a result of the October 2022 Conservative Party leadership election and Davison retained her role.

-On 25 November 2022, Davison announced that she would stand down as an MP at the next general election citing the need to have a "life outside of politics" and support her family.
+On 25 November 2022, Davison announced that she would not seek re-election as an MP at the next general election citing the need to have a "life outside of politics" and support her family.
+On 18 September 2023, she resigned as Parliamentary Under-Secretary of State for Levelling Up due to chronic migraine.
+In March 2024, she obtained the first parliamentary debate on migraines since the 1960s and stated her experiences as "life-ruining" and called for better access to treatments.